-And yes, you need to research where you can stay.
+And yes, part of the trip planning is researching where you can stay.
 I prefer not to camp out, so being sure there is a decent motel within an hour of the shooting locations is important.
 Making reservations well in advance and noting what the cancellation rules are is important.
 Some of the more desired locations book up early for the best times of the year.

 5. Finding Something Different Or New

 One way of exploring the back roads of a location is using Google Maps and Google Earth.
 Strangely, they are not both using the same satellite images.
 I had one instance of Google Earth not showing the boardwalk piers on a Florida lake, but Google Maps showed them clearly.

 Google Earth has tons of photos, and while not high quality, they will show you what the view looks like at a particular lake, for example.
 This can save a lot of time compared to driving everywhere.
 I constantly am amazed how many photos they have in some really remote locations.